 NSW Advocacy programs are at great risk of losing their funding.
-At present we have been allocated funding until 30th July 2021 whilst the NSW Government review the NSW Advocacy Review and it's recommendations.
-If you have used Advocacy services and wish to express the value it has had in your life please contact us at email@example.com or ring the manager, Chris Laurie on 0416 050 693.
+At present we have been allocated funding until 31st December 2021 whilst the NSW Government roll out the tender process for ongoing Advocacy funding.
+If you have used CAWS Advocacy services and wish to express the value it has had in your life please contact us at firstname.lastname@example.org or ring the manager, Chris Laurie on 0416 050 693.

 Alternatively you can check out our campaign to retain funding at https://standbyme.org.au/

 Stand By Me is a campaign run by the NSW Disability Advocacy Alliance.
 We are a group of disability advocacy, information and peak representative organisations that empower people with a disability to have a voice.
 The NSW Government have funded us until December this year and then we don't know what will happen, and we are fighting so that we can continue to protect and uphold the rights of people with disability.

 This program is funded by NSW Communities & Justice, Transitional Advocacy Funding Supplement and is a free program to people with a disability in Western Sydney

 CAWS believe that people with a disability have the same rights and responsibilities as anyone else that lives in the community.
 We take an active role in the communities of Western and South West Sydney to ensure that the people we support are treated with dignity and respect and that they are valued as full members of their communities with skills, experiences and personal qualities that contribute to the community in a positive way.

 Any person who has a disability can request assistance with an Advocacy issue by calling 02 9893 8210 or sending an email to email@example.com